 Creating the Masterplan for the new Grangegorman Urban Quarter provides the opportunity to plan and design for the multitude of inevitable streetscape receptacles, devices and clutter used by people in their everyday lives, and organise and locate these items in a clear, coherent and rational way.
 Litter and recycle receptacles, campus maps, post boxes, information kiosks, shuttle or bus stops, public notice display areas, and newspaper boxes are all some of the items pedestrians come in contact with, usually in a haphazard way, everyday.
 Pre-planning the organization and location of these and other items throughout the Quarter provides the opportunity not only to create a clean and clear streetscape but also provide small landmark structures or nodes at key points within the Quarter creating helpful way-finding devices.
 The shelters would provide some of the daily services required by the pedestrian traversing the Quarter.
-The following is a partial list of services that the shelters would or could provide integrated locations for:
+Creating a type of "one-stop" shop for these types of services at rational and intuitive locations throughout the Quarter would create efficiencies in litter and mail pick-up, newspaper and public notice posting, etc... as well as visually enhance the pedestrian experience and add to the cohesive design of the Quarter as a whole.